 - Give lectures

 - Coordinate a welcome home event for the group

 - Collect outstanding assignments from students

 - Submit a travel reconciliation and receipts to Learning Abroad (if applicable)

 Faculty Directors should carefully consider whether or not a Program Assistant will be responsible for program funds.
 For many Program Assistants, this is their first experience with business transactions.
 Despite the training provided, many Program Assistants fail to submit the required receipts.
 In these cases, the Program Assistant is required to reimburse the University for those expenses even if they are part of the Program budget.
 If you choose to make your Program Assistant responsible for University funds, be sure to mentor them through the process of documenting expenses onsite.

-Programs with a minimum of 12 committed students are eligible to have a Program Assistant.
-The Faculty Director’s home department can select Program Assistants.
+We encourage a minimum of 14 committed students to include a Program Assistant.
+The Faculty Director’s home department or Learning Abroad can select Program Assistants.
 All Program Assistants must meet the following criteria: